AgathEmmanuel/RentIt/mlops/README.md

 # ML platform

 - deploy ml model with spark connecting to data warehouse
-- build an ML pipeline for the model
+- build an sclable ML pipeline for the model